Sig Arno: Biography

 Arno was born in Hamburg, Germany.
-Before beginning to make films in 1920, he was well-known in Germany as a stage comedian.
+Before starting out in films in 1920, he was well-known in Germany as a stage comedian.
 He acted in 90 films in Germany - including G.W.
 Pabst's Pandora's Box with Louise Brooks - playing primarily comic roles, then he left Germany in 1933 due to the rise of Adolf Hitler.
 He worked in Europe until 1939 when he moved to Hollywood.

 During the next 20 years he appeared in over 50 films, often playing waiters, maitre d's and "funny Europeans".
 Arno appeared three times on Broadway, notably in the musical Song of Norway and the play Time Remembered by Jean Anouilh, for which he was nominated for a Tony Award as Best Featured Actor in a Play in 1958.
 In 1966, Arno won an honorary award at the German Film Awards "for his continued outstanding individual contributions to German film over the years."